 20 min Discussion Set Up: What is the COPEWELL model of resilience?
-How does community functioning influence the ability to bounce back from disasters?
+How does social capital and cohesion influence the ability to bounce back from disasters?
 What is a rubric and how will we use it today?
 What are discussion ground rules?

-90 min Capturing our Collective Wisdom: How well does our community functioning rate?
+90 min Capturing our Collective Wisdom: How does our social capital and cohesion rate?